 6. How do you ensure you understand our customers and target your marketing toward them?

-A successful agency partnership starts with collaboratively developing a deep understanding of your target customers.
+A successful marketing communications agency partnership starts with collaboratively developing a deep understanding of your target customers.
 Only then can the agency create a unique approach to market to those customers.
 An agency that has a rubber stamp approach or doesn’t take the time upfront to work with you to deeply understand your customers, is an agency that will fail to get you results.

 7. When you look at our company and website, what recommendations do you see that you would implement?